Taxation of international executives

 If an employer provides an employee with a housing allowance, board and lodging, low-rent or rent-free housing, the employee has a taxable benefit.
 Employer-provided household furnishings are taxable to the extent that the individual would otherwise have been out-of-pocket.
 An exemption exists if the taxpayer qualifies for the special work site provisions.
 To qualify for this special provision, all of the following requirements must be met.

-If these requirements are met, this provision also covers transportation costs to travel between the work location and the place of principal residence.
+If all of the above requirements are met, this provision also exempts reasonable transportation costs paid to, or on behalf of, the employee for travel between the special work location and the place of principal residence.

-This exemption may also be available if the individual is required to work at a remote location (logging camp, mine, and so on).
+This exemption may also be available if the employee is required to work at a remote location (logging camp, mine, and so on).

-It is recommended that individuals, or their employers, consult their tax advisers regarding their particular facts and circumstances to determine if they qualify for this exemption.
+It is recommended that employees, or their employer, consult their tax advisers regarding their particular facts and circumstances to determine whether the employees qualify for this exemption.

 The cost of utilities paid for employees is considered a taxable benefit.
 An exemption exists if the taxpayer qualifies for the special work site provisions.
 It is recommended that the taxpayer consult their adviser regarding their particular facts and circumstances to determine if they qualify.